node-oauth/node-oauth2-server/docs/misc/pkce.rst

 .. _PKCE#accessTokenRequest:

-..
-C:: The client then sends the authorization code in the Access Token Request as usual but includes the "code_verifier" secret generated at (A).
+    C. The client then sends the authorization code in the Access Token Request as usual but includes the "code_verifier" secret generated at (A).

 This is usually done in your token endpoint, that uses ``OAuth2Server.token``.
 Note that your client should have kept ``code_verifier`` a secret until this step and now includes it as param for the token endpoint call.